 A discreet and portable way to treat 0.5 or 1L of water at a time when you’re travelling.
 By beaming UV light through water, they damage the DNA of microbes, pathogens and viruses.
 It’s the same technology used in commercial bottling plants and municipal water systems.

 - They avoid the taste, health concerns, and waiting times of chemical treatments.

 - Don’t require pumping, and don’t need to be dissembled and dried when you return home.

-- Most use batteries, so you’ll need to carry spared or a solar re-charging system.
+- Most use batteries, so you’ll need to carry spares or a solar re-charging system.

-Silty water (associated with glacial regions) clogs filters with debris and makes the pumps more difficult to operate.
-To make pumping easier, let silt settle for an hour or two before pumping the water.
+Silty water (often found in glacial regions) clogs filters and makes pumps more difficult to operate.
+To make pumping easier, let any silt settle for an hour or two before pumping the water.

 - If you camp occasionally and in a small group, a moderately priced filter with a semi-disposable cartridge, combined with a small chlorine dioxide kit, may be fine.

 - If you camp frequently, or with a large group, it may be more economical in the long run to buy a more expensive filter.

 - Inexpensive filters clean a few dozen to a few hundred litres.
 A high-end filter might clean thousands of litres.

 - A UV purifier with rechargeable batteries can treat 3,000-8,000 litres.